esphome/dashboard/README.md

 # ESPHome Dashboard

-The ESPHome dashboard is a user facing dashboard embedded in ESPHome.
+The ESPHome Device Builder is a user facing dashboard embedded in ESPHome.
 It allows users to easily create and manage their configurations.

 This repository contains the JavaScript frontend and is embedded in ESPHome releases.